Lawn dying

 How do I know if my lawn needs professional help?

-If the problem persists despite your best efforts, or if you're unsure of the cause, it's best to call in a professional landscaper or lawn care specialist.
+If the lawn issues persist despite your best DIY efforts, or if the problems seem severe, it's best to call in a professional landscaper or lawn care service.
+They can properly diagnose the problem and recommend the right treatment.

 Connect with certified professionals in your area